 Jay Shockley retired in 2015 as senior historian at the NYC Landmarks Preservation Commission where since 1979 he researched and wrote over 100 designation reports covering all aspects of the city’s architectural, social, and cultural history.
 In 1993, he helped pioneer the concept of recognizing LGBT place-based history by incorporating it into the Commission’s reports.
 This effort culminated in the full essay, “The Lesbian, Gay, Bisexual and Transgender (LGBT) Community’s Presence in the South Village” in the South Village Historic District Designation Report (2013).
 That year, he also co-initiated an online landmarks guide that reinterpreted already designated Landmarks to highlight their LGBT history.

 Amanda Davis is an experienced architectural historian who has overseen the Project’s documentation initiatives since its founding in 2015.
-On behalf of the Project, she has spoken to various audiences at the city, state, and national levels, and also authored the National Register of Historic Places nomination for the Caffe Cino.
+On behalf of the Project, she has spoken to various audiences at the city, state, and national levels, and authored the National Register of Historic Places nomination for the Caffe Cino.
 In 2018, she was named to the National Trust for Historic Preservation’s inaugural “40 Under 40: People Saving Places” list, in recognition of her efforts to help tell America’s full history.
 Amanda previously worked at the Greenwich Village Society for Historic Preservation, Architectural Resources Group (in Los Angeles), the NYC Landmarks Preservation Commission, and the Central Park Conservancy.
 She holds a BA in Architectural History from the University of Virginia and an MS in Historic Preservation from Columbia University.

 The project team would like to thank the following group of historic preservationists, authors, and historians who form our advisory committee.
 Their support of the project and their in-depth knowledge of LGBT and NYC history have been invaluable.